If your child is living in the UK illegally

 Apply for leave on the grounds of private life in the UK

-You can apply for this for your child after they've been in the UK for 7 years.
+You can apply for indefinite leave for your child if they were born in the UK and have been living here for at least 7 years in a row.

-The application is more likely to succeed if there are reasons why the child shouldn’t leave the UK - for example, they’re receiving medical treatment here or they need to continue their education here.
+The application for limited leave is more likely to succeed if there are specific reasons why your child shouldn’t leave the UK - for example, they’re receiving medical treatment here or they need to continue their education here.

 You can read more about applying for leave on the grounds of private life on GOV.UK.